When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Best for Animal Lovers

-The author, Yuval Zommer, has also created sticker books for other animal groups, including insects and ocean creatures.
-So if birds aren’t your child’s favorite animals, you have other options.
+The author, Yuval Zommer, has created sticker books for other groups including insects and ocean creatures.
+If birds aren’t your child’s favorite, you have plenty of other options.

 The Chronicles of Narnia Coloring Book